Frequently Asked Questions about the NC Immunization Program (NCIP)

 Having trouble finding your representatives?
 Contact us

 Patient immunization records should never be destroyed.
-All VFC documentation must be retained for at least 36 months.
-This includes:
+All VFC documentation must be retained for at least 36 months including:

 • Vaccine temperature logs